Textualize/trogon/README.md

 </details>

-Trogon works with the popular Python libraries [Click](https://click.palletsprojects.com/) and [Typer](https://github.com/tiangolo/typer), and will support other libraries and languages in the future.
-Trogon is integrated into the Python libraries [yapx](https://github.com/fresh2dev/yapx) and [myke](https://github.com/fresh2dev/myke), and can even be used in conjunction with plain ol' `sys.argv`.
+Trogon works with the popular Python libraries [Argparse](https://docs.python.org/3/library/argparse.html), [Click](https://click.palletsprojects.com/), [Typer](https://github.com/tiangolo/typer), [Yapx](https://www.f2dv.com/code/r/yapx/i/), and [myke](https://www.f2dv.com/code/r/myke/i/), and will support other libraries and languages in the future.
+You can also manually build your own TUI schema and use it however you like, even in conjunction with `sys.argv`.
 See the `examples/` directory for examples of each.

 ## How it works